mastaehe/bonsaiai.github.io/source/includes/examples/_energyplus.html.md

 This is a Python simulator for integrating the EnergyPlus simulator into the Bonsai AI Engine.
 This *energyplus_simulator.py* file repeatedly runs the EnergyPlus simulator in the background with new actions sent from the Bonsai AI Engine by passing the state from EnergyPlus to the backend, and the action from the backend back to EnergyPlus.

-For more information on the funtions inside of this simulator class and how to impliment them see the [Library Reference][3].
+For more information on the functions inside of this simulator class and how to implement them see the [Library Reference][3].

 [1]: https://github.com/BonsaiAI/energyplus-sample
 [2]: https://energyplus.net/